miphe/remember/docs/user-registration.md

 # User Registration
-  User are able to create a new user account by either fill-up the information details manually, or by using social-plugin login that provided by 3 major social network: Facebook, Twitter and Google+
+  User are able to create a new user account by either fill-up the information details manually, or by using social-plugin which for now using Twitter.

 ## Acceptance tests